McWilliamsCenter/coma_cluster/getting_started.md

 ## Installing Python

-If the available Python module(s) do not suit your needs, you can install Python from source locally or install python using Anaconda!
+If the available Python module(s) do not suit your needs, you can install Python from source locally or install Python using Anaconda!

 ### From Source